iam-dev/ERC23/README.md

 **Console Output:**
 ```

 Basic23Token #4 BEGIN==========================================================
 MAIN_ACCOUNT tries to transfer 101 token to RECEIVING_ACCOUNT while TRANSFER_AMOUNT is greater than than balance of MAIN_ACCOUNT
-mainAccountBalanceBeforeTransfer=100
+mainAccountBalanceBeforeTransfer = 100  should equal to INITAL_SUPPLY = 100
-ReceivingAccountBalanceBeforeTransfer=0
+ReceivingAccountBalanceBeforeTransfer = 0  should equal to 0
 Try to transfer 101 from MAIN_ACCOUNT to RECEIVING_ACCOUNT
-mainAccountBalanceAfterTransfer =100
+mainAccountBalanceAfterTransfer = 100  should equal to INITAL_SUPPLY = 100
-ReceivingAccountBalanceAfterTransfer =0
+ReceivingAccountBalanceAfterTransfer = 0  should equal to 0
-    ✓ Basic23Token #4 should throw an error when trying to transfer more than balance (205ms)
+    ✓ Basic23Token #4 should throw an error when trying to transfer more than balance (169ms)

 ```